danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 **Questions to think about as README:**
 - **Describe** your program and what you have used and learnt
-- **Articulate** how does your program and thoughts behind address the open call from Transmediale 2015.
+- **Articulate** how do your program and thoughts behind address the open call from Transmediale 2015.
 - What might be the cultural implicatons of data capture?

 ## Required readings: